laurasirco/The-Algorithmic-Composer-MAC/README.md

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+The application born as an idea from my final degree tutor *Jose Manuel Iñesta Quereda* to develope a program capable of showing the strengh and possibilities of algorithmic composition for people who needs it's own music for their projects.
+He ask me to make an application that contains basic implementations of the principals algorithmic composition methods.

+I started development at firsts of June os 2014 and I'm finishing a very very early version on finals of August.
+It has a lot of options and possibilities as well as lacks of methods and new ideas that wasn't developed because of the deadline (5th of September).

 ## Installation

 Simply open the Xcode project and compile it.
+Feel free of see and change the code on your own purposes.
+Email me any question or issue (laurasirco@gmail.com).

 ## Tests